Cycling Norway – All you need to know to plan a bike trip to North Cape

 Supermarkets in Norway

-There are a few supermarket chains that dominate Norway (REMA, Kiwi, Bunnpris), at least one of these is present in almost every town, you can just use google maps to locate them.
+There are a few supermarket chains that dominate Norway (REMA, Kiwi, Bunnpris), and at least one of these is present in almost every town, you can just use Google Maps to locate them.
 In some areas of the north, there might be a full day ride between two supermarkets, keep in mind that all of them except some Bunnpris, are closed on Sunday.

 We know of other experienced bike travelers having luck in resorting to dumpster diving (getting food that would otherwise be trashed from supermarkets).
 We stupidly never tried it, it could be a great and sustainable way to cut the costs of traveling in Norway.